-What is a morning prayer?
-What is an evening prayer?Question: "What is a morning prayer?
+What is a morning prayer / evening prayer?Question: "What is a morning prayer?
 What is an evening prayer?"

 Answer: Many Christians pray a morning prayer when they awake and an evening prayer before they go to bed.
 Christian children are often taught to “say their prayers” before they go to bed every night as a way to honor God and nurture spiritual development.
 In some churches, morning and evening prayers are liturgical prayers one offers to God at specific times of the day.

 In biblical times, devout Jews were often at prayer and likely prayed at certain times throughout the day (Psalm 5:3; 55:17; 119:62; 147), but the tradition of setting aside three specific times for ritual prayer developed while the Israelites were in exile in Babylon and Persia.
 The temple in Jerusalem had been destroyed, but the people continued to offer prayer morning, noon, and evening to coincide with what had previously been times of sacrifice at the temple (see Daniel 6, particularly verse 10).